-In this article, we’ll discuss ‘how to choose a camera for a high quality photo and not go broke?’
-Cameras can cost $5, $50 and even 3500 dollars.
-And also, be compact, mirrorless and mirrored.
-We understand this variety in order to understand which model is right for you.
+In this article, we’ll discuss ‘how to choose a camera for a high-quality photo and not go broke?’
+Cameras can cost $5, $50, and even 3500 dollars.
+And also be compact, mirrorless, and mirrored.
+We understand this variety to understand which model is suitable for you.

 For many years, the path of a beginner photographer was monotonous: first a compact camera, then (when it gets boring to shoot in automatic mode and you want to be creative) an inexpensive mirrorless camera, and, finally, when money appears, a good DSLR.
 However, over the past five years, there has been a literal revolution in the world.
 Smartphones have learned to shoot so well that sales of compact cameras have collapsed several times.
 Naturally: why carry an extra device with you when you can take an excellent picture with your phone.

-Nevertheless, let’s try to answer the question: which camera is better to buy for high-quality pictures in the realities of 2021.
+Nevertheless, let’s try to answer the question: which camera is better to buy for high-quality pictures in the realities of current year.
 And let’s start with the minimum requirements.

 Camera Phone: Shooting for Social Networks and Home Archives

 As we already noted, cameras and smartphones are now inseparable.
-If the former had their trump cards in the form of a high-resolution matrix and a zoom lens, now phones have it all.
-A good example of this is Xiaomi Mi Note 10, which went on sale at the end of 2019.
-Its main camera shoots at a resolution of 108 megapixels, and there is also a 5x optical zoom (and even a 50x hybrid, but it is better not to count on it).
-Such a device is not cheap – about $550.
+If the cameras had their trump cards in the form of a high-resolution matrix and a zoom lens, now phones have it all.
+An excellent example of this is the Xiaomi Mi Note 10, which went on sale at the end of 2019.
+Its primary camera shoots at a resolution of 108 megapixels, and there is also a 5x optical zoom (and even a 50x hybrid, but it is better not to count on it).
+Such a phone is not cheap - about $550.

 Do you want cheaper?
 Here is also a good option, Realme XT with a 64-megapixel camera.
-By the way, we tested it quite recently, and were satisfied with the quality of the images.
+By the way, I tested it quite recently and were satisfied with the quality of the images.

 Compact Camera: Budget Solution for Beginners

-Actually, we are all about smartphones: we were initially trying to figure out how to choose a camera for a quality photo.
-First, about the main thing: why do we need these compact cameras, if there are such wonderful camera phones?
-We explain point by point.
+Now you know all about smartphones: I was initially trying to figure out how to choose a camera for a quality photo.
+First, about the main thing: why do you need these compact cameras, if there are such fantastic camera phones?
+I explain point by point.

-Best Shooting Quality.
-Here, of course, it all depends on the model, and in many respects specifically on the matrix.
+1. Best Shooting Quality.
+Of course, it all depends on the model, and in many respects, specifically on the matrix.
 If you take the simplest devices, alas, most likely they will disappoint you.
-Something more or less worthwhile will require a budget of 100 dollars. – for example, here’s a Canon IXUS 190.
+Something more or less worthwhile will require a budget of 400 dollars. - for example, here's a Canon IXUS 190.

-Full Zoom.
-If even in advanced smartphones the zoom can be selected only stepwise (1x, 2x, 5x), then in cameras the zooming is smooth.
-And it is performed at the expense of optics, and not by connecting different lenses (as in camera phones).
+2. Full Zoom.
+If even in advanced smartphones, the zoom can be selected only stepwise (1x, 2x, 5x), then in cameras, the zooming is smooth.
+And it is performed at the expense of lenses, not by connecting different lenses (as in camera phones).
 The same Canon IXUS 190 has an optical 10x zoom that even an expensive smartphone will envy.

 Mirrorless Cameras: The Trend of Our Time

-Large Matrices.
-As a rule, APS-C and higher sensors are used in mirrorless cameras (with the exception of basic models).
+Large Matrix.
+As a rule, APS-C and higher sensors are used in mirrorless cameras (except basic models).

-Removable Optics.
-If you are just taking your first steps in photography, you don’t need it.
+Removable Lenses.
+If you are taking your first steps in photography, you don't need it.
 But as soon as you want to shoot snails in close-up or, conversely, birds in the branches, you will need an appropriate lens.

-When choosing a mirrorless device, pay attention to the parameters traditional for this technique: matrix size (we recommend APS-C), zoom magnitude, ergonomics, and, of course, dimensions.
-Do not expect that a good camera will cost you 250 – 500 dollars: get ready for an amount of $1,000 or more.
-Here is a good option with a good matrix, a convenient flip-down screen, Wi-Fi and other useful chips.
+When choosing a mirrorless camera, please pay attention to the parameters traditional for this technique: matrix size (I recommend APS-C), zoom magnitude, ergonomics, and, of course, dimensions.
+Do not expect that a good camera will cost you 500 - 700 dollars: get ready for an amount of $1,000 or more.
+Here is a good option FujiFilm X-S10 with a suitable matrix, a convenient flip-down screen, Wi-Fi, and other valuable chips.

 DSLR Cameras: The Last Stronghold of Retrogrades

-In the early 2000s, DSLRs were the lot of pros or at least advanced amateurs.
+In the early 2000s, DSLRs were a lot of pros or at least advanced amateurs.
 But there was a great desire to make them available to as many users as possible.
-This is how inexpensive models appeared, costing (today) less than 1500 dollars.
-And amateurs happily rushed to spend money, saying “but I will not have a simple camera, but a DSLR.”
+It is how inexpensive models appeared, costing (today) less than 1500 dollars.
+And amateurs happily rushed to spend money, saying, "but I will not have a simple camera, but a DSLR."

-Let professional photographers peck us, but today we do not see any serious advantages in cameras of this type.
-They are large, heavy (relatively mirrorless), they must be carried in a wardrobe trunk … But okay, let’s strain and remember a few advantages of SLR cameras.
+Let professional photographers peck at me, but today I do not see any serious advantages in cameras of this type.
+They are large, heavy (relatively mirrorless), they must be carried in a wardrobe trunk.
+But okay, let's strain and remember a few advantages of DSLR cameras.

 Upgradeability.
-Don’t think that DSLRs are cool on their own: to a large extent, the quality of the images depends on the lens.
-Optics absolutely identical in focal length can differ in price by an order of magnitude.
-This is because there are simple lenses, and there are professional ones.
-The owner of a DSLR can always make a good upgrade by simply replacing the lens with a more expensive and high quality one.
+Don't think that DSLRs are fantastic on their own: To a large extent, the quality of the images depends on the lens.
+Optics identical in focal length can differ in price by order of magnitude.
+It is because there are simple lenses, and there are professional ones.
+The owner of a DSLR can always make a good upgrade by simply replacing the lens with a more expensive and high-quality one.

-The ability to use “fixes”.
-“Fixes” are lenses with a fixed focal length, that is, without zoom.
-Due to the simplicity of the design, even professional models of such optics are available to amateurs – that is, they are inexpensive.
-Strictly speaking, “fixes” can be used in mirrorless cameras, but not all of them have the ability to change lenses.
+The ability to use fixes.
+"Fixes" are lenses with a fixed focal length, that is, without zoom.
+Due to the simplicity of the design, even professional models of such lenses are available to amateurs - that is, they are inexpensive.
+Strictly speaking, "fixes" can be used in mirrorless cameras, but not all of them can change lenses.

 The Bottom Line: Which Camera to Choose?

-So, back to our original question: which camera is the best to buy for quality photos?
+So, back to our original question: how to choose a camera and which camera is the best to buy for quality photos?

 Camera Phone.
-If you are not ready to carry an extra gadget with you, but want to always be ready to shoot.
+If you are not ready to carry an extra gadget with you but want always to be prepared to shoot.

 Compact Camera.
 If you want a small camera with good image quality.
 You can carry it in your pocket or backpack.

-Mirrorless Machine.
+Mirrorless Camera.
 If you want to shoot in more than automatic mode.
 For more creative freedom, choose models with interchangeable lenses.

-Mirror Apparatus.
+DSLR (Mirror Apparatus).
 If you inherited good lenses or want to be able to update.
-We see no other reasons.
+I see no other reasons.